natecavanaugh/roolz/README.md

 `test` A string or a function.
 If you pass a string, the only thing it recognizes is the word "match", which tells the engine to use the `.match` method on the string instead of the `.test` method.
 The impact of using `.match` is on the `result` argument passed to the other functions such as `replacer`.
 Instead of return a strict boolean of true or false, it returns what `str.match(/foo/)` would return, which is either an array of the matches, or null (if no match is found).
 If a function is defined for `test`, then whatever value it returns will be passed as the result to the other functions.
-The arguments it receives are `item` (the content to test), `regex` (the rule's regex), `rule` the current rule object, and `context`.
+The arguments it receives are `content` (the content to test), `regex` (the rule's regex), `rule` the current rule object, and `context`.

 `valid` A function.
 This property allows you to create a function that can dynamically determine if the rule should even test the content.
 It should return a boolean, and gets passed the arguments of `rule` and `context`.

 `testProp` A string.
-By default, the regex is tested against the `item` property of the context.
+By default, the regex is tested against the `content` property of the context.
 However, if you wish to have it test any other property on the context object, without having to implement the `test` property on the rule, you can specify this property and it will be tested on that property if it exists in the context.
 **This property can also be set on a rule set, or on the instance itself**.
 If a property is specified on the rule that doesn't exist on the context, it will check the rule set for a `testProp`, and if one is not set (or doesn't exist on the context), it will lastly look on the instance.

 Any other properties, methods, objects, etc can be defined on the rule object, so you don't have to cram all of the logic only in the above functions.<br />